Transformer-Based Video Front-Ends for Audio-Visual Speech Recognition for Single and Multi-Person Video: Introduction

 \section{Introduction}

-Many real-world scenarios (e.g. YouTube videos, webcasts, internet streams, TV broadcasts) for the speech recognition include the video.
-The \emph{audio-visual automatic speech recognition}~(AV-ASR,~\cite{Neti2000-ca,Gupta2017-lz,Makino2019-lm}) adds the video modality to the traditional speech recognition.
+Many real-world applications of speech recognition operate on a video input (e.g. YouTube videos, webcasts, internet streams, TV broadcasts). \emph{Audio-visual automatic speech recognition}~(AV-ASR,~\cite{Neti2000-ca,Gupta2017-lz,Makino2019-lm}) adds the video modality to the traditional speech recognition.
 It has been shown that the video may help recognition, especially in adverse audio conditions~\cite{Makino2019-lm}.
-The extreme case of such conditions when the audio is not available is referred to as the~\emph{lip reading}~\cite{Afouras2019-jp}.
+The extreme case occurs when the audio is unavailable, a scenario known as~\emph{lip reading}~\cite{Afouras2019-jp}.

 A typical end-to-end system for AV-ASR requires a strong visual feature extractor -- the \emph{video front-end}.
 This critical component of the AV-ASR system encodes the movements of the speaker's lips movements into the features used downstream for recognition.
-Typically, the video front-end is a trainable 3D convolutional network (e.g. a 3D variant of VGG,~\cite{Simonyan2015-tq}).
+Usually, the video front-end is a trainable 3D convolutional network (e.g. a 3D variant of VGG,~\cite{Simonyan2015-tq}).

 In order to improve the video front-end, we draw inspiration from the recent works in the area of NLP.
 A self attention-based~\cite{Bahdanau2014-vc} \emph{transformer}~\cite{Vaswani2017-di} architecture was proposed for a variety of sequential tasks.
 The transformer was instrumental for developing strong NLP~\cite{Devlin2018-gz, Radford2019-wr} and ASR~\cite{Zhang2020-nr} systems.
 In the area of computer vision the convolutional networks are the model of choice for image processing.
 Recently, it has been shown that a transformer architecture (\emph{vision transformers},~ViT,~\cite{Dosovitskiy2020-nh}) is viable for image classification.
 The proposed transformer is able to achieve parity or superior performance to the convolutional networks.
 Later, this work was extended to the video classification~\cite{Arnab2021-mq, Bertasius2021-ke}.